All Products

 }

-If you want to wait for an operation to complete before you proceed, use the synchronous OSSClient.
+If you want to wait for an operation to complete before proceeding, use the synchronous OSSClient.

-Before you run the sample code, replace <region-id> with the actual region and endpoint, such as ap-southeast-1.
+Before you run the sample code, replace <region-id> with an actual region ID, such as or ap-southeast-1.

 import com.aliyun.sdk.service.oss2.OSSClient;